hacks-guide/Guide_Wii/docs/wii-backups.md

     ![](/images/desktop-apps/WBM/dumpedpartfileslinux.png)

-1. Open a terminal in the directory where your files are at, or `cd [PATH]` to it.
+1. Open a terminal in the folder where your files are located, or `cd [PATH]` to it.

     ![](/images/desktop-apps/WBM/openterminallinux.png)